hermanwu/frontend-nanodegree-arcade-game/README.md

-frontend-nanodegree-arcade-game
+Frontend-nanodegree-arcade-game
 ===============================
 Purpose:
 -------
-this game is used to practice <br/>
+This game is used to practice <br/>
 1: Object-Oriented JavaScript <br/>
 2: HTML5 Canvas <br/>
 How to Play: